emollusion/paymenter-extension-virtualmin/README.md

 ---

-## Future: Domain Resale

-This extension is designed as a self-contained puzzle piece.
-When domain resale is added to Morén IT, implement it as a separate Paymenter extension (or gateway extension) that hooks into the domain checkout flow.
-No changes to this extension will be required.

----

 ## Notes

 - Virtualmin derives the Unix username from the domain name (first label, max 8 chars, alphanumeric only).
 The displayed username is computed client-side; if Virtualmin assigns a different username due to conflicts, update the `virtualmin_accounts` record manually or add a post-creation lookup.